 - I like the sense of the impending and I like the suspense.

-- I like the new discoveries which reminds me that the Earth has even more.
+- I like the new discoveries which remind me that the Earth has even more.

 - I appreciate the gentle rap that puts me in my place.
 I don’t know everything about anything, and never will.
 I renew such awe.